sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/viewing_code_insights.md

 If the instance has organizations, there will also be an "[Organization name] insights" dashboard for each organization, visible to members of the organization, that contains all insights set to that organization's visibility level.

-To add insights to your own custom dashboard, see [Creating a custom dashboard of code insights](../how-tos/creating_a_custom_dashboard_of_code_insights.md)
+To add insights to your own custom dashboard, see [Creating a custom dashboard of code insights](../how-tos/creating_a_custom_dashboard_of_code_insights.md).

 ### Dashboard visibility respects insights' visibility

-A Dashboard's set visibility level respects the visibility levels you [set when you created the insight](../quickstart.md#7-set-the-visibility-of-your-insight).
+A Dashboard's visibility level respects the visibility levels you [set when you created the insight](../quickstart.md#7-set-the-visibility-of-your-insight).
 You can't add an insight with "Private" visibility to an organization dashboard, but you can add an insight with organization visibility to your private dashboard (assuming you're in the organization).

 ### Insights still enforce individual permissions regardless of dashboard visibility